Ecos-platform/visualisation_fmu/README.md

 ### Configuration

-The structure of the simulation is configured through XML and fed to the FMU as a string parameter during instantiation.
+The structure of the simulation, `VisualConfig.xml`, is configured through XML and placed in the `resources` folder of the FMU.
 See `VisualFmuConfig.xsd` for reference.

 ###### Example